The Rhythm Section: Production

+In July 2005, it was announced that New Line Cinema had acquired the rights to The Rhythm Section by Mark Burnell with the intent of making a franchise centered around the character of Stephanie Patrick.
+That same month, it was reported New Line Cinema had hired Burnell to write the adaptation.

 The film was originally to be made by Stuart Ford, who had championed the film, EON Productions's Barbara Broccoli and Michael G. Wilson, longtime collaborators of Ford's and producers of the James Bond films.
 In mid-2016, he suddenly sold his production company, IM Global, to Donald Tang.
 It became harder to get financing in place due to complicated Chinese rules that Tang's company had to follow, especially after Ford left a year later.
 Around that time, it was reported that Paramount Pictures had acquired the rights to the project.
 It had a production budget of around $50 million.
 The change in studio and financial delays meant that problems with Burnell's adaptation of his novel were never fully resolved.

 Principal photography on the film began in December 2017 in Dublin, Ireland.
-Production was halted for six months after Lively broke her knuckle on the film set; insurance covered the extra costs this delay created.
+Production was halted for six months after Blake Lively broke her knuckle on the film set; insurance covered the extra costs this delay created.
 Sterling K. Brown joined the cast, as production resumed in Spain in mid-2018.
-In July 2018, filming took place in Almería with Law and Lively.
+In July 2018, filming took place in Almería with Jude Law and Lively.

-Steve Mazzaro composed the film score, with additional music provided by Lisa Gerrard, and Hans Zimmer serves as score producer to the film.
+Steve Mazzaro composed the film score, with additional music provided by Lisa Gerrard, and Hans Zimmer serves as score producer for the film.
 Remote Control Publishing has released the soundtrack.

-During post-production, Broccoli and Wilson clashed with Morano and Lively over what kind of film they wanted The Rhythm Section to be.
-Because of EON's involvement, Paramount had expected a Bond-type movie with a female lead, which the director and star wanted, while EON sought to make a more character-focused, slower Euro-noir film like La Femme Nikita.
+During post-production, Broccoli and Wilson clashed with Reed Morano and Lively over what kind of film they wanted The Rhythm Section to be.
+Because of EON's involvement, Paramount had expected a Bond-type movie with a female lead, which Morano and Lively wanted, while EON sought to make a more character-focused, slower Euro-noir film like La Femme Nikita.
 Ultimately, the latter won.